sass/sass/spec/embedded-protocol.md

 Each wrapper message contains exactly one RPC.
 This protocol defines four types of RPC:

-* *Requests* always include a mandatory `uint32 id` field so that the other endpoint can respond.
+* *Requests* usually include a mandatory `uint32 id` field so that the other endpoint can respond, except for `CompileRequest` which uses the [compilation ID] as its ID.
 All request message types end in `Request`.

+  [compilation ID]: #packet-structure

-* *Responses* include a mandatory `uint32 id` field whose value must be the same as their associated request's `id`.
+* *Responses* usually include a mandatory `uint32 id` field whose value must be the same as their associated request's `id`, except for `CompileResponse` which uses the compilation ID as its ID.
 All response message types begin with the corresponding request name and end with `Response`.

 * *Events* may not be responded to and include no `id` field.
 All event message types end with `Event`.

 * The `ProtocolError` message, which is sent when one endpoint detects that the other is doing something invalid.
 See [Error Handling](#error-handling) below.